 List and detail all the conditions of your event’s new date to your attendees, including the time, location, capacity, scheduling, accessibility, on-site bars and catering, etc. Don’t forget anything and don’t leave room for confusion, whether these aspects are different or identical to those originally planned.
 If you don’t do this, a change could surprise your attendees at the last minute and spoil their experience.
 Why allow this to happen after making such an effort to organise your event’s postponement?

 Note that if you are postponing your event, you can ensure that tickets that have already been sold remain valid for the new dates.
 We recommend that you choose this option as it will ensure better financial continuity.
 Emphasise that old tickets will remain valid — or not valid, depending on your choice — in all your messaging.
+To do this, add the concerned ticket types to your new checklists.
+This will allow you to scan “old” and “new” tickets without effort or confusion.
 You should also encourage your attendees to keep their tickets by offering services or perks to those who do so (e.g. parking spaces, T‑shirts, beverages on site, better seating, etc.).

 In the meantime, you can refund all attendees who request one.
 However, it’s up to you to determine the various terms and conditions and to communicate a procedure accordingly.
 Here are the aspects which will require you to make certain choices and provide relevant details to attendees: